New Jersey Legal Malpractice Defense Attorneys

 Contact Legal Malpractice Lawyers at Lum, Draco & Positan Today

-Our primary legal malpractice attorneys, Dennis J. Drasco, Kevin J. O'Connor, Arthur M. Owens and Gina M. Sorge, have represented a number of lawyers facing legal malpractice claims.
+Our primary legal malpractice attorneys, Dennis J. Drasco, Kevin J. O'Connor and Gina M. Sorge, have represented a number of lawyers facing legal malpractice claims.
 To schedule an appointment and discuss your case, contact our legal malpractice lawyers today.